breuerfelix/breuerfelix.github.io/_posts/22-06-22-kubernetes-webhooks.md

             optional: false
 ```

-As the last step we can finally create our `MutatingWebhookConfiguration` to tell Kubernetes that it should call the correct endpoint of our controller.
+As the last step, we can finally create our `MutatingWebhookConfiguration` to tell Kubernetes that it should call the correct endpoint of our controller.
-Due to the cert-manager annotation, all certificates are going to be injected in this webhook configuration at runtime by cert-manager.
+Due to the cert-manager annotation, all certificates are going to be injected into this webhook configuration at runtime by cert-manager.
 I told you that you won't see any certs here!

 ```yaml